baolingz/PUI2017_yw3447/HW2_yw3447/README.md

 2. Read CSV via Pandas
 3. Drop the columns and make sure that there are only two numberic columns
 4. Plot the data by pandas.plot()

+**Extra Credit**

+Steps are similar with assignment 3.
+Two additional steps:
+1. Change the format of date/time from string to datatime
+2. Remove the NaN data
+Also, use "rot" of plot() to ensure the x label readable